Luiserebii/Maximum-Solidity-Environment/README.md

 In order to make sure your code is linted, all you have to do is run `npm run lint`.
 If you need to be more specific:
   * Solidity: `npm run lint:sol`
-  * TypeScript: `npm run lint:js`
+  * TypeScript: `npm run lint:ts`

 Sometimes, errors/warnings from ESLint can be fixed automatically by the tool.
-To do so, run `npm run lint:fix`, or `npm run lint:js:fix` if you want to be specific.
+To do so, run `npm run lint:fix`, or `npm run lint:ts:fix` if you want to be specific.
 Both will do the same, as there is no `solhint --fix` at the moment.

 To check for code coverage, simply run `npm run coverage`.